Summary of Recent Updates (September 7, 2022):

 What are the symptoms of COVID-19?
 Are symptoms different with recent SARS-CoV-2 variants?

 Common symptoms of COVID-19 include: fever or chills, cough, congestion or runny nose, loss of taste or smell, shortness of breath or difficulty breathing, body aches, fatigue, headache, sore throat and gastrointestinal symptoms (nausea, vomiting or diarrhea).
 The decision to test does not differ by the age of the child, although some symptoms such as body aches, shortness of breath and loss of taste/smell are more prevalent in young adults than in school-aged children or infants, and symptoms from nonverbal infants may be more difficult to assess than in older children.
 Different variants of SARS-CoV-2 may produce a different constellation of symptoms, including asymptomatic infection.
-In adults, recently prevalent strains, including Omicron, BA.2 and others, generally appear to cause milder disease compared with earlier SARS-CoV-2 variants.
+In adults, recently prevalent strains, including Omicron, BA.2, BA.4, BA.5 and others, generally appear to cause milder disease compared with earlier SARS-CoV-2 variants.
 However, there was a marked increase in pediatric hospitalizations in the United States attributable to infection with the Omicron variant.
 Unvaccinated children were at substantially higher risk for hospitalization than those who had been vaccinated against SARS-CoV-2.
 Recent variants also appear to be associated with laryngotracheobronchitis (croup) to a greater extent than earlier SARS-CoV-2 variants.

 What constitutes close contact for children and adolescents?